The Best Eyelash Extension Glue for Sensitive Eyes

 - Odor & Fume: Lowest

-This is our latest developed, the most advanced sensitive adhesive.
+Lily glue is our latest, the most advanced adhesive for sensitive eyes.
 The Lily glue is designed exclusively for the glue-sensitive clients, AND lash artists who are looking for fast drying glue.

 Also, the BL Lily glue with its magic recipe, its thin liquid-like consistency quickens the drying process.
-The Lily glue will dry within 4-5 seconds, whereas other sensitive adhesives may take up to 10 seconds to dry.
+Lily glue will dry within 5 seconds, whereas other sensitive adhesives may take up to 8 seconds to dry.

 - Viscosity: Thin